Proving originating status and claiming a reduced rate of Customs Duty for trade between the UK and EU

-2.1.1 How to claim preference
+How to claim preference

-The customs authority of the importing party will grant preferential tariff treatment, based on a claim made by the importer, to goods that originate in the other Party that meet the conditions of the TCA.
-Under the TCA a claim can be made if the importer has one of the following proofs of origin:
+The customs authority of the importing party will grant preferential tariff treatment, based on a claim made by the importer, to goods that originate in the other party that meet the conditions of the Trade and Cooperation Agreement.

 - a statement on origin that the product is originating made out by the exporter

 - the importer’s knowledge that the product is originating